BillJoeFreeman/D4-Overhaul-Expansion/README.md

 - Minor Bug Fix For Ukraine Bug. ( I was not able to recreate the bug but I think I found the issue )

 Update 0.8 Dec 8th, 2020:
 -Added A New Country!
-It's North Korea, It's Meant For Hardcore Players!, It Needs More Content.
+It's North Korea, It's Meant For Hardcore Players!.
 -Small Changes To Japan.

 Update 0.7.1 Dec 7th, 2020:
 - Minor Bug Fix, Playing Base Game Countries Should Work Now!

 Update 0.7 Dec 7th, 2020:
 - Added A New Country!
-It's Japan, It Needs More Content.
+It's Japan.
 - Small Change To Russian's Description.

 Update 0.6 Dec 7th, 2020: